-The PFPP report is updated after certification of the prior year, and has the ability to be refreshed at any time throughout the current appraisal year.
-Prior to the start of field inspections, the data contained within the PFPP report is reviewed and used by the residential appraisal staff to assist them in preparing individual Business Work Calendars, which is a calendar and worksheet comprised of the neighborhood and account totals to be physically inspected for the upcoming appraisal year.
+The PFPP report is updated after certification of the prior year and has the ability to be refreshed at any time throughout the current appraisal year.
+Prior to the start of field inspections, the data contained within the PFPP report is reviewed and used by the residential appraisal staff to assist them in preparing individual Business Work Calendars. which is a calendar and worksheet comprised of the neighborhood and account totals to be physically inspected for the upcoming appraisal year.
 Neighborhoods that are categorized as a priority "#1", based on PFPP point totals, are physically inspected each year with their property counts calculated into the appraisers' Business Work Calendar.
 Rural abstract and sub-division platted parcels that are outside city limit boundaries are physically inspected each year and also calculated into the Business Work Calendar.
-The remaining properties calculated into the Business Work Calendars come from those neighborhoods with field inspection property codes from two years ago (i.e. for 2013 neighborhoods with FLD10 codes), thus ensuring each property within the county is physically inspected, at minimum, once every three years.
-Through the use of the PFPP report, appraisers are able to successfully plan their field work assignment in an organized, efficient manner that maximizes the appraisal districts' ability to allocate its resources and manage the quality of the work produced.
+The remaining properties calculated into the Business Work Calendars come from those neighborhoods without field inspection property codes from the previous two years, thus ensuring each property within the county is physically inspected, at a minimum, once every three years.
+Through the use of the PFPP report, appraisers are able to successfully plan their field work assignment in an organized and efficient manner that maximizes the appraisal districts' ability to allocate its resources and manage the quality of work produced.